 Contact a Barrie Uneven Walking Surface Lawyer

 If you are the victim of a fall that was caused by an uneven walking surface, a Barrie uneven ground injury lawyer will be able to analyze your situation to let you know whether or not you have a case against the negligent party.
 Do not hesitate to call 1-800-JUSTICE today, as preserving the evidence and gathering facts should begin as soon as possible.
-To speak to a Barrie lawyer today, contact Preszler Law Firm to schedule a free consultation.
+To speak to a Barrie lawyer today, contact Preszler Injury Lawyers to schedule a free consultation.